copernicus-mogley/zkav.club/infrastructure/zcash/README.md

 # PeerTube for Zcash: Decision + Implementation Plan (v1)

 **Executive summary:** Zk Av Club will deploy and operate a Zcash-focused PeerTube instance as a durable, community-run home for Zcash ecosystem video.
 This Milestone 1 document defines the MVP scope, hosting/deployment approach, federation posture, moderation baseline, and sustainability triggers needed to publish the plan by Jan 31, 2026.
 The MVP will run on a single VPS (local storage) using Docker Compose, with invite-only accounts, a trusted uploader list, and approval-first review for non-admin uploads.
-By Mar 31, 2026, the goal is a live MVP with backups + monitoring verified, curated federation implemented, seed content published, and the public “How we publish” + moderation policy posted.
+By Mar 31, 2026, the goal is a live MVP with backups + monitoring verified, curated federation implemented, seed content published, and the public "How we publish" + moderation policy posted.

 **Owner:** Zk Av Club (Lead Organizer)